 She doubles over, all the wind driven from her.
 The old sailor walks away.
 Yara hangs there, sagging against her ropes, gasping airlessly like a dying fish.

 EXT.
-THE SILENCE - MAIN DECK - EVENING
+THE SILENCE - MAIN DECK - NIGHT

 The old sailor is swabbing the deck.